 Whatever you choose to call this strategy, SKAGS, single keyword ad groups, granular, tight, etc., it's a strategy that works.

 And it consistently performs really, really well!
-It's the only approach I advocate in my Adwords Course.
+It's the only approach I advocate in my Google Ads Mastery Course.

 Do you use single keyword ad groups?

 I want to hear from you.
 Do you use single keyword ad groups?
 Or is this approach too granular?
 Maybe you're going completely in the other direction with dynamic search ads instead (although DSA doesn't roll off the tongue like SKAG).
 Leave a comment with your thoughts on single keyword ad groups.